 Available to data users or upon request by contacting Statistics Canada by email at STATCAN.infostats-infostats.
-STATCAN@canada.ca)
+STATCAN@statcan.gc.ca

 Portal on Immigrants and Non-permanent Residents Statistics: The immigrants and non-permanent residents portal brings together the most requested data, tools and reports on a single page.